Skip to main content

 > Fetching starter info.

-Now, install the Plugins of the Starter, provide the inputs, and your Application will be created in the current folder.
+Then, the Plugins from the Starter are installed.
+Provide the inputs, and your Application is created in the current folder.

 Isolated use of Plugins